ALikesToCode/Advanced-Application-development-notes/Chapter-1.md

-# Chapter: Modern Application Development II – A Comprehensive Guide to Advanced Web Development and JavaScript
+# Chapter 1: Modern Application Development II – A Comprehensive Guide to Advanced Web Development and JavaScript

 ## Introduction